hrit2773/contact-management-backend/README.md

 # Express.js Backend

 ## Description
 This is a backend server built using Node.js and Express.js.
 It is designed to provide a REST API with various routes for your application.
-The project uses **environment variables** to manage configuration and supports easy setup using **Node Package Manager (npm)**.
+The project supports easy setup using **Node Package Manager (npm)**.

 ---